kshedden/case_studies/methods/regression-extras.md

 the "reference category" approach described above is by far the most common, and is the default in most packages.
-In fact, all standard coding schemes are equivalent via linear change of variables, so we are essentially fitting the same model regardless of which coding scheme is chosen.
+In fact, all standard coding schemes are equivalent via linear change of variables, so we are fitting the same model regardless of which coding scheme is chosen.

-It can be a challenge in practice to interpret the coefficients corresponding to dummy variables.
-They must be interpreted in light of the coding scheme.
-If the standard reference scheme is used, then the coefficients are interpreted as contrasts between one non-reference category and the reference category.
+Regression coefficients for dummy variables must be interpreted in light of the coding scheme.
+If the standard reference category scheme is used, then the coefficients are interpreted as contrasts between one non-reference category and the reference category.
 For example, in the example given above, the regression coefficient for $z_1$ captures